seedstack/mqtt-addon/publish-handler.md

 ---
-title: "Publishing messages"
+title: "Publish Handler"
 name: "MQTT"
 repo: "https://github.com/seedstack/mqtt-addon"
 tags:
     - "message"
     - "mqtt"
     - "publish"
+    - "handler"
 zones:
     - Addons
 menu:
     AddonMQTT:
-        weight: 30
+        weight: 40
 ---

 To handle a MQTT publisher, create a handler class which implements the `org.eclipse.paho.client.mqttv3.MqttCallback` interface and is annotated with `@MqttPublishHandler`.
 This annotation takes the following parameter:

-* The `clientName` parameter specifying the client that will publish the messages.
+* The `clients` parameter specifying the client that will publish the messages.

 With this class, the default reconnection behavior can be overridden.

-In a Java class, just inject your own client:

-    @Inject
-    @Named("client-1")
-    IMqttClient mqttClient;

- And then in a method, just do:

-	mqttClient.publish("topicName","message".getBytes(Charset.forName("UTF-8")), 1, false);